useful-bytes/netsleuth/README.md

 <br>

-[netsleuth](https://netsleuth.io) brings the Chrome DevTools' Network tab to node.js with a native integration and anything else that speaks HTTP via proxy server.
+[netsleuth](https://netsleuth.io) brings the Chrome DevTools' Network tab to node.js with a native integration and to anything else that speaks HTTP via forward and reverse proxy server.

 The [public gateway](https://netsleuth.io/gateway) allows you to get publicly accessible URLs for your local development environment, with full TLS and no headaches.